QuentinRa/blog.quentinra.dev/programming-languages/mobile/android/_general/index.md

 * when it's easier to kill and recreate the app
     * 🔤 the language changed
     * ⚠️ the rotation changed <small>(don't forget to enable rotation on the phone, especially on emulated devices, as it's disabled by default)</small>

+➡️ When needed, you can override these methods.
 </div><div>

 ![android_application_lifecycle](../_images/android_application_lifecycle.png)